 Montasola is in the provincia (or county) of Rieti, which is in Lazio, the central region of the state of Italy.
 The historic name of the district is Sabina, named after the Sabine tribe who were established in the area from around a thousand years before the birth of Christ.

 Sabina and Rome were linked from the beginning.
 According to legend, the mother of Romulus and Remus came from Sabina, and put her twin sons in a wicker basket that she placed on the river Tevere.
 The basket floated down the river until drifting ashore at a place where the twins were found and suckled by a she-wolf before being rescued by a shepherd.
 Romulus later founded Rome at that spot.
 Early in Roman history the men of Rome solved the problem of a shortage of the female sex in their city by kidnapping the Sabine women.
 Rome took over Sabina in 270 BC, and some historians claim that subsequent Roman prosperity owed much to their gaining access to the renowned high quality Sabinian olive oil.
-From the time of the Roman Empire Lazio has been the larder of Rome.

 The hills and woods of the area are criss-crossed with paths, so it is a great area for walking.
 Some of the mountain paths can be traversed on horseback or mountain bike as well as by foot.
 The local councils have produced some suggested walks and tourist itineraries for those travelling by foot, bicycle or car.
 These include the long distance St Francis Walk that goes from Assisi to Rome, via Rieti, and is promoted as a way of rediscovering the experience of pilgrimage by following in the footsteps of the saint.